 Our brief assessment will help you determine what kind of Potty Partner you have and provide a personalized lesson plan on how to achieve potty training success together based on the results.

 Facing potty training for the first time may feel a little like climbing Mt.
 Everest: You have no idea what it’s going to be like until you’ve done it.
-Fortunately, potty training is much easier than mountain climbing, but when you’re done, you may feel the same mammoth-sized sense of accomplishment.
+Fortunately, potty training is much easier than mountain climbing.
+But when you’re done, you may feel the same mammoth-size sense of accomplishment.

 Individualize Your Plan

 Just like you wouldn’t start out on a climbing expedition without a plan, you shouldn’t start potty training without a plan either.
 Knowing where you’re going and how to get there is half the battle.
 Creating a potty training plan doesn’t have to be difficult or complex, but it does have to be suited to your family’s particular needs, beliefs and parenting style.

 If the child isn’t interested, all the planning in the world won’t matter.

 Janet Cole, a mother of three from Mt.
 Angel, OR, created a potty training plan that suited her values and her children’s personalities.
 She did her research, found a method she liked and implemented it.
 Although her plan was rough in the beginning stages, she stuck with it because it suited her parenting philosophy.